In this article, you'll learn the following:

 Salisbury Pride

 Salisbury Pride is a free parade and festival bringing the city's LGBTQIA+ communities together.
 Hosted in Salisbury centre, it’s an exciting event showcasing much of the city’s best talent.
 Head to the main stage for eclectic drag and tribute acts, plus performances from talented singers and dancers.
-Plenty of food and drinks are available to keep you satisfied all day.
+There’s plenty of food and drinks to keep you energised.

 Price: Free